ksruthi1992/ava/docs/ava_report2.md

 ###Recipe Page
 The Recipe Page is a pop-up box which will show the recipe that best fits the user's query.
 The user may exit the box as shown in the top left, for easy navigation.
+The pop-up has three main sections, the recipe image, the recipe ingredients, as well as the recipe directions.

 ![recipe](diagrams/recipe.jpg)